CodeAndCake/AppsFromScratch/sessions/03/README.md

 ... which will display what's inside `fruit` inside the Console.

 Still puzzled?
-Don't worry, you'll understand why the Console is useful the first time your JS code breaks, and the Console will tell you exactly what the error is and where to find it.
+Don't worry, you'll understand why the Console is useful the first time your JS code breaks, and the Console will tell you exactly *what* the *error* is and *where* to find it.

-### IF THIS THEN THAT
+### If *this* then *that*

-We may want our browser to do different things for us depending on the result of our comparision.
+We may want our browser to do different things for us depending on the result of a comparison.
 For instance:

 ```javascript
 if (fruit == "pear") {